 Coronavirus: Info and Updates

-Under the order, construction sites must adopt a set of best practices to protect their workers from infection.
+The newly issued directives enhance the current regulations requiring construction sites to adopt a set of best practices to protect their workers from infection.
 Those practices include:

 - Designating a site supervisor to enforce COVID-19 control strategies.

 - Conducting daily health screenings for workers, including temperature checks.

 - Creating dedicated entry points, if possible, or issuing stickers or other indicators to assure that all workers are screened every day.

 - Identifying choke points and high-risk areas (like hallways, hoists and elevators, break areas, water stations, and buses) and controlling them to enable social distancing.